Synchronizing Live via MIDI

 Synchronizing Live to an external device

-If you wish to synchronize Live to an external MIDI sequencer, drum machine or other DAW, you will need to enable the Sync switch in the MIDI Input port you've used to connect the external sequencer to.
+If you wish to synchronize Live to an external drum machine, synthesizer, hardware sequencer or another DAW, you will need to enable the Sync switch in the MIDI Input port you've used to connect the external device to.

 Live will accept either MIDI Clock or MIDI Time Code as a source.